- About Us

 - MAPrc Clinics

-Dr Peter Enticott
+Adjunct Associate Professor Peter Enticott

-Peter’s group conducts neuroscience research into autism spectrum disorder (ASD, including autism and Asperger's syndrome) and related aspects of social cognition.
+Peter conducts neuroscience research into autism spectrum disorder (ASD, including autism and Asperger's syndrome) and related aspects of social cognition.

 He employs a range of techniques, including non-invasive brain stimulation (TMS, tDCS), electrophysiology (EEG, EMG), neuroimaging (fMRI, PET), and neurocognitive assessment.
 Peter is particularly interested in the brain basis of ASD, the use of non-invasive brain stimulation to improve clinical and neurophysiological aspects of ASD, and the way in which the brain allows us to understand and respond to our social environment (e.g., empathy, emotion processing, mentalising).

+Peter is currently based at the School of Psychology, Deakin University, where he is Associate Professor of Psychology (Cognitive Neuroscience) and Discipline Leader in Cognitive Neuroscience.
 Peter has published over 50 peer-reviewed papers and been awarded over $2.7M in competitive grant funding.
 He is currently funded by a Career Development Fellowship (CDF) from the National Health and Medical Research Council (NHMRC), and holds active grants from the Australian Research Council (ARC) and the Brain and Behaviour Research Foundation.
 In 2012 Peter received a Young Tall Poppy Science Award from the Australian Institute of Policy and Science.

 If you would like to find out more about Peter’s research, please contact email@example.com